diegozambrana/mitawi/README.md

 # Mit'awi

-Mitawi-app is a set of tools that use AI services.
+Mitawi is a set of tools that use AI services.

 ## Run